3-2-1: Dusty Bin

 Dusty Bin was both the show's mascot and its booby prize.
-Dusty would appear at the start of each show, dressed in the style of that week's theme, though, this did not occur in the 1987 series, as these programmes did not have a theme as per previous series.
+Dusty would appear at the start of each show, dressed in the style of that week's theme (except in the 1987 series, which had no theme).

 The cartoon character of Dusty Bin was created by freelance designer John Sunderland, who developed the character based on the show producers' brief for a booby prize which would work on the British version of the show.
 The original Spanish version had a pumpkin as a booby prize.
 Sunderland's concept for the shows' original titles, which were shown on the original series, included the birth of the bin.
 The character came to life as Yorkshire Television's chevron logo falls to earth after shooting up into the sky like a rocket above the studios, exploding in a dustbin standing by the studio's stage door.
 The bin contained a clown's costume, parts of which become one with the bin, bringing it to life as the character Dusty Bin; part dustbin, part clown, all enduring iconic character.

 The original robotic Dusty Bin, and his Yorkshire Terrier dog Garbage, was put together by Ian Rowley, in his converted chapel workshop in Rodley, Leeds.
 He used over 73 microprocessors, which was cutting edge 1980s remote control robotic technology in that day, at a cost around £10,000 to manufacture – which was a small fortune in those days – to control Dusty and Garbage, and in 151 shows, some of Dusty's & Garbage's antics included dressing up as a caveman and dinosaur, bullfighting as a matador and bull, dressing up as a baby, driving into the studio in a Ford Model T, juggling balls like a clown, playing the piano like Elton John, flying round the studio with a James Bond jetpack, escaping from chains like Harry Houdini, riding a bike, spraying Ted Rogers with paint and even driving a tank into the studio, to bomb the audience with confetti.
-There are three Dustys made in total, one which is fully robotic is with the creator Ian Rowley.
-Another is greeting people at the ITV studio entrance and the third is owned by Ted Rogers's son Danny.
+There were three Dustys made in total: one, which is fully robotic, is with the creator Ian Rowley; another is greeting people at the ITV studio entrance; and the third is owned by Ted Rogers' son Danny.